 Epidural steroid injections are most useful for certain types of back pain.
 Some patients’ back pain is the result of one or more bulging spinal discs.
 When the disc protrudes to the side, it can put pressure on the nerve roots that pass through the spine.
 Often, this occurs in the lower back and causes pain that radiates from the lower back down the legs.
 This is often called sciatica or lumbar radiculitis.
 The research is clear that epidural steroid injections can help reduce pain for such patients, in part because these injections reduce the inflammation, relieving pressure on the nerve roots.

-Learn more about how these treatment is performed in the epidural steroid injection video below.
+Watch a live procedure in the epidural steroid injection video below.

 How to prevent epidural steroid injection side effects

 With the potential for such serious side effects, it might be easy to dismiss steroid injections as a pain management option.
 However, steroid injections can be a very effective way to manage debilitating pain.
 Here are five ways to prevent or avoid side effects of epidural steroid injections.